 Victims of Violence and Adverse Childhood Experiences

 Research shows that victims of domestic and sexual violence are at increase risk of suicide.
-Childhood exposure to violence is also linked with a higher prevalence of death due to suicide.
-While the exact relationship between violence and suicide is not certain, supportive services such as counseling has shown possitive outcomes for victims.
+Childhood exposure to violence is also linked with a higher prevalence of suicide.
+While the exact relationship between violence and suicide is not certain, services such as counseling, advocacy services, and support groups have shown possitive outcomes for victims.

 Dial 211 to be connected with a list of local Violence Advocacy and Trauma Therapy Centers near you.